chschnell/wsnic/README.md

 1. a DNS record for the hostname of your wsnic server
 2. a TLS server certificate issued for that DNS hostname

-If your wsnic server has a public DNS record for its hostname you should use a service like [Let’s Encrypt](https://letsencrypt.org/) to get a TLS certificate for it, otherwise you can create your own self-signed certificate as described in the next section.
+If your wsnic server has a public DNS record for its hostname you should use a service like [Letâ€™s Encrypt](https://letsencrypt.org/) to get a TLS certificate for it, otherwise you can create your own self-signed certificate as described in the next section.

 To enable a TLS certificate declare it in `wsnic.conf` using: